All Episodes

 We are already on that road.

-We have racism off the leash, up and down our country.
+We have racism off the leash up and down our country.

-Hate reaches driving mobs down our street.
+Hate breaches driving mobs down our street.

 People, it's time to get real.